 Be more mindful

-Just because a particular diet worked for your friend or a certain celeb, doesn’t mean that same approach will help you look and feel how you’d like to.
-“Everyone has different nutrient needs and food preferences, so everyone’s ideal diet will look different,” says Caroline Passerrello, MS, RDN, LDN, a Spokesperson for the Academy of Nutrition and Dietetics.
+Just because a particular diet worked for your friend or a certain celebrity, doesn’t mean that the same approach will help you look and feel the same way.
+“Everyone has different nutrient needs and food preferences, so everyone’s ideal diet will look different,” says registered dietitian nutritionist Caroline Passerrello, a spokesperson for the Academy of Nutrition and Dietetics.
 For this reason, Passerrello suggests mindful eating—and follows the approach herself.
 “Rather than trying to eat a certain number of calories or specific nutrients, I focus on how I feel and eat in response to physiological hunger.”
-Studies suggest this approach can help ward off emotional eating and may help people consume fewer calories, which, over time, can lead to weight loss.
+Research in the Journal of the Academy of Nutrition and Dietetics suggests this approach can help ward off emotional eating and may help people consume fewer calories, which, over time, can lead to weight loss.

 Eat protein for breakfast

 If you typically grab a granola bar or a piece of fruit for breakfast, you may be setting yourself up to overeat later in the day.
-“I eat 20 to 30 grams of protein as part of my breakfast, Collingwood says.
+“I eat 20 to 30 grams of protein as part of my breakfast,” Collingwood says.
 “It keeps me satisfied for several hours and helps keep my appetite in check as the day goes on, especially in the evening.”
-Studies confirm that Collingwood’s tactic is an effective one.
-In one study, people who started their days with 30 to 39 grams of protein wound up eating 175 fewer calories at lunchtime, likely because protein stimulates the secretion of a gut hormone that triggers feelings of fullness.
+Research confirms that is is an effective tactic.
+In a 2015 study in Nutrition Journal people who started their day with 30 to 39 grams of protein wound up eating about 175 fewer calories at lunchtime, likely because protein stimulates the secretion of a gut hormone that triggers feelings of fullness.

-Consider having a hard-boiled egg (6 g protein) with a 5.3-ounce container of plain Greek yogurt (15 g protein).
-Or enjoy a bowl of oatmeal made with a ¾ cup of oats (7 g protein), a ¾ cup of 2 percent milk (6 g protein), and 3 tablespoons of hemp protein powder (15 g protein).
+Consider having a hard-boiled egg (6 grams protein) with a 5.3-ounce container of plain Greek yogurt (15 grams protein).
+Or enjoy a bowl of oatmeal made with a 3/4 cup of oats (7 grams protein), a 3/4 cup of 2 percent milk (6 grams protein), and 3 tablespoons of hemp protein powder (15 grams protein).
 For added flavor, add a drizzle of honey to your bowl.
-Follow these 50 easy ways to lose weight naturally.

 Keep a food diary

 Technology gets blamed for keeping us stationary and interfering with activity.
-But your smartphone could help you lose weight: “Several studies have shown that people who keep food logs are more likely to be successful in losing weight and keeping it off,” says Rebecca Ditkoff, MPH, RD, founder of Nutrition by RD.
+But your smartphone could help you lose weight.
+“Several studies have shown that people who keep food logs are more likely to be successful in losing weight and keeping it off,” says registered dietitian Rebecca Ditkoff, founder of Nutrition by RD.
 She believes it’s especially helpful when you’re first getting a handle on what you eat and what you might need to change.

-Ditkoff says you can write things down “the old school way” in an actual journal, or you can use an app like MyFitnessPal or MealLogger (this one allows you to track your food by taking pictures of your meals).
+Ditkoff says you can write things down in an actual journal, or you can use an app like MyFitnessPal or MealLogger (this one allows you to track your food by taking pictures of your meals).
 After you’ve done this for a few weeks, you’ll likely start to see patterns emerge.
-Maybe you’ll notice that you’re not eating any fruits or vegetables until the evening, or perhaps your breakfast isn’t very filling and you always wind up grabbing something from the office vending machine.
+Maybe you’ll notice that you’re not eating any fruits or vegetables until the evening, or perhaps your breakfast isn’t very filling and you always wind up grabbing something mid-morning snacks.
 Once you make these realizations, you can start strategizing ways on your own or with the help of a nutritionist to make choices that will help you slim down and improve your health.
-Here are 10 other weight loss tips that can help you reach your goal.
+(Here are 10 other steps to help you meet your weight loss goals.)

 Brush and floss after you eat

-Not only will your dentist love you, your belly will too: “Brushing and flossing right after dinner will reduce cravings for late night eating, and clean teeth help signal that you are finished eating,” says Sonya Angelone, RDN, CLT Spokesperson for the Academy of Nutrition and Dietetics.
+Not only will your dentist love you, your belly will too: “Brushing and flossing right after dinner will reduce cravings for late-night eating, and clean teeth help signal that you are finished eating,” says registered dietitian nutritionist Sonya Angelone, spokesperson for the Academy of Nutrition and Dietetics.

 Resign from the clean plate club

 From childhood, you’ve been told to clean your plate; it’s time to let go of that habit.
 Yes, it’s challenging to leave behind a delicious bite of chicken parm or baked ziti—even if you feel full.
-But doing so could help you tip the scale in your favor.
-“I’m part of the ‘leave a few bites behind on my plate club,’” Collingwood jokes.
+But doing so could help tip the scales in your favor.
+“I’m part of the ‘leave a few bites behind on my plate club,'” Collingwood jokes.
 While this strategy may not seem like significant calorie savings, you could save upwards of 50 to 100 calories a day.
 In a year, that could yield a much slimmer you.
-Beware of these 12 sneaky ways you get tricked into overeating—and how to fight back.
+(Beware of these 12 sneaky ways you get tricked into overeating—and how to fight back.)